ahmed-nadeem/csci3055u-project-template/README.md

 ## About the tools
 ### Java SDK
 As mentioned Scala runs on the JVM so Java is a necessity, specifically Java SDK 8.0 or higher.
-Scala can be installed on any UNIX flavour or Windows based system.
+Scala can be installed on any of the Linux, Windows, or Mac based systems.
 Incase you do not have Java SDK, download and install its current version from: http://www.oracle.com/technetwork/java/javase/downloads/index.html and add it your path.
-- You can check your version in windows by going to command prompt and typing in *'java -version'*
+- You can check your version in windows by going to command prompt and typing in *'javac -version'*
-- Similarly, in linux by going to terminal and typing in *'java -version'*
+- Similarly, in linux by going to terminal and typing in *'javac -version'*

 ### Downloading Scala
 There are many ways of downloading Scala.
-You can either use an IDE, such as IntelliJ or through commandline/terminal and using your favourite editor.
+You can either use an IDE, such as IntelliJ and the Scala Build Tool (SBT), the commandline and SBT alongside your favourite text editor, or directly via commandline with Scala binaries.
 Whichever you prefer can be downloaded from: https://www.scala-lang.org/download/.

+With SBT you can create a Scala project with a template which can run, compile, and test your project.
+To get comfortable with the basics of SBT, follow the steps in this link: https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html
 - You can check your version in windows by going to command prompt and typing in *'scala -version'*
 - Similarly, in linux by going to terminal and typing in *'scala -version'*

 Once installed, you can type in *'scala'* into your command prompt or terminal window to start the REPL.
 With this you can practice coding in the language.

 ## About the standard library
-> _Give some examples of the functions and data structures
-> offered by the standard library_.
 The Scala standard libary comes with a plethora of packages to support large scale code development.
-One of them is the collections library, which Scala states is easy to use, concise, safe, fast, and universal.
-- **scala.collection** and its subpackages contain the collections framework
+Some of the packages are collections, concurrent, io, math, sys, and matching.
+These allow for more convenient and efficient approaches to programming.
+To import a package, the notation *import.foo._* is used.
+The underline imports everything from the package, but you can specify the exact subpackage you might need.

+**Some interesting functions of the collections library include:**
+- **Arrays:** can be Int, Double, String, or generic.
+Although not directly sequences, can be converted to them and use more functionalities
+- **Strings:** Same as arrays in that they can be converted to sequences and use operations such as *reverse*, *slice*
+- **Iterators:** A way to access collections 1 by 1, with *it*.
+The two basic operations of *it* are *next* and *hasNext*
+- **Maps:** A Map is an Iterable consisting of pairs of keys and values.
+  - Ex: Map("x" -> 24, "y" -> 25, "z" -> 26).
+It has many operations for further usability
+- **Sets:** A Set is an Iterable that contains no duplicate elements, and it has many usable operations as well
+- **Seqs:** A Seq is a sequence which allows for many operations such as sorting, indexing, updating, reversing, etc.

+**Some interesting data structures of the collections libary include:**
+- HashMap
+- Queue
+- Stack
+- Vector
+- TreeMap
--
+- LinkedList

 ## About open source library